polyaxon/polyaxon/site/docs/core/specification/context.md

 ## Distributed jobs

-If your Polyaxonfile defines a distributed job, each replica will receive a context with information from the `globals` level augmented with information about he connections and init sections specific to each replica.
+If your Polyaxonfile defines a distributed job, each replica will receive a context with information from the `globals` level augmented with information about the connections and init sections specific to each replica.